 One of my favorite activities in the fall is collecting seeds from my garden.
 I use these seeds to grow my annuals and vegetables every year, which saves me tons of money.

-How To Make DIY Seed Envelopes
+How To Make Your Own Seed Packet Envelopes

 Storing Your Seed Envelopes

-You could also use an old photo album (the type that has the pockets) if you have one of those, or you can get a Seed Keeper, which is specifically made for storing seed envelopes!
+You could also use an old photo album to hold your seed envelopes (the type that has the pockets) if you have one of those.
+Otherwise you can get a Seed Keeper, which is specifically made for storing and organizing seed packet envelopes!

-- Storing Seeds
+- How To Store Seeds